 It was a test, in a way.
-The Philistine priests determined that, even when left alone to go as they would, if the cows would pull their cart and load toward the Israel homeland, then it would be known that it was the Lord who brought the disaster upon them.
+The Philistine priests determined that, if the cows would pull their cart and load toward the homeland of Israel, even when left alone to go on their own, then it would be known that it was the Lord who brought the disaster upon the nation.

 If not, as they told the people, “In that case we will know that it was not His hand that punished us and that it happened by chance.”

 The people followed the instructions of the priest exactly.
-When all was prepared, the two milk cows headed straight up the road toward Israel, lowing as cows do, and pulling their load.
-They did not stray to the right or to the left, seemingly not even to get a bit of fresh grass by the roadside.
+When all was prepared, the two milk cows headed straight up the road toward Israel pulling their load, all the way lowing for their calves, as cows do.
+The calves had been kept back and not allowed to go with their mothers.
+Nevertheless, the cows did not stray to the right or to the left, seemingly not even to get a bit of fresh grass by the roadside.
 The rulers of the Philistines followed behind them right to the border.

 The Ark in Beth-shemesh

 The border town of Israel was named Beth-shemesh.
 At the time when the cart was arriving, the people were in the field by the road, harvesting wheat.
 When they heard the cows coming and looked up to see the ark of the Lord entering their land, they recognized what was happening and were overjoyed at the sight.